jitender1222/React-Simplified/01 Beginning/readme.md

 **tagname crossorigin**

 `Note:  This attribute is only relevant when the file is retrieved from a third party server.
 Do not use this attribute when the file is on your own server.`

+# Q What is diference between React and ReactDOM ?

+## React -> It is basically a Javascript Library used to create user interfaces.
+React is nothing to do with the web browser or web for that matter.

+## ReactDOM -> React dom is a complimentary library to react which basically attach the react to the browser dom.By which we can see all of the things in the browser.

+whenever we have to use **Component,Classes,Elements** etc. we have to import react and whenever we have to display all the content to the browser we use render() to use this we have to import a different library named as **REACTDOM**